-One of the scariest parts of blogging is asking for money.
-It gets easier, I promise!
-I’m going to share with you exactly how I started charging brands for sponsored posts and stopped working for free product.
+One of the scariest parts of working with brands is asking for money.
+I’m going to share exactly how I started charging brands for sponsored posts and stopped working for free product.

 I found it hard to get an idea of what other bloggers were charging with context to how many page views they had plus social reach.
 I literally didn’t know if I should charge $50 or $1000, and didn’t want to sound dumb or rude.
 A lot of the rate calculators didn’t work for me, since I didn’t know what a reasonable “hourly rate” was or how many hours it would take me.

 This post contains affiliate links, meaning I may earn a small amount if you purchase through them, at no cost to you.

 There are two ways bloggers find brands to work with.
 I’ll cover this more later.